p-adema/info-vis/README.md

 [Click here to view the data story](https://p-adema.github.io/info-vis/)

-# Information Visualisation: the Gender Pay Gap
+# Information Visualisation: Gender Pay Gap

 Jupyter Book visualising the gender pay gap for software developers, using the Stack Overflow Annual Developer Survey data.
 For more details